Jubatian/rrpge-spec/specs/kernel.rst

 The second and third constraints may be relaxed if the particular implementation realizes a slower display (such as 60Hz) by taking more time from the (longer) vertical blanking.
-This relaxing is only allowed as long as it is guaranteed to not affect any audio code assuming conformance to these constraints (that is with the audio interrupt triggering at any time the event handler must be guaranteed to have at least the time a strictly conforming kernel would provide within an audio tick).

 The constraints in overall may be relaxed if the implementation is faster than required by the specification as long as equivalent processing power is